Tanvik-hub/google-adk-sequential-multi-agent-workflow/README.md

 # 🎬 Multi-Agent Movie Concept Generator (Google Cloud Technical Series 2025)

-🎯 Goal of the Project

-To demonstrate:

-Agent-to-agent communication

-Workflow automation using SequentialAgent

-Using tools (functions) to store state, call APIs, and write files

-How multi-agent LLM systems can replicate production pipelines (e.g., writing, research, reviews)

-📌 Overview
+# 📌 Overview
   This project is a Multi-Agent Workflow System built using the Google Agent Developer Kit (ADK).
   It demonstrates how multiple LLM-powered agents can collaborate in a Sequential Pipeline to generate a complete movie pitch, including:

   Research about a historical figure

   A screenplay-style plot outline

   A titled movie pitch written to a file

-This is a real example of agent orchestration, workflow automation, and tool-augmented agents, which are becoming highly valuable in modern AI engineering.
+  This is a real example of agent orchestration, workflow automation, and tool-augmented agents, which are becoming highly valuable in modern AI
+    engineering.

-🚀 What This System Does (in simple words)
+#🚀 What This System Does (in simple words)

   User says “hello”

   Root agent (Greeter) asks: “Tell me a historical figure for the movie.”

   When the user gives a name, the system starts a pipeline workflow:

   1️⃣ Researcher Agent

       Calls the Wikipedia tool (wiki_lookup)

       Collects multiple research snippets

        Stores info in session.state["research"]

   2️⃣ Screenwriter Agent

     Reads the research collected

     Creates a movie storyline

     Saves it inside state (session.state["drafts"])

   3️⃣ File Writer Agent

     Titles the movie

     Writes the movie pitch to a .txt file

     Stores the output file path in state

     Finally, ADK Dev UI visualizes how agents and tools were executed during the workflow.

-🧱 Architecture
+ #🧱 Architecture

-1. Root Agent: greeter (LLM Agent)
+##1.
+Root Agent: greeter (LLM Agent)

     Welcomes user

     Asks for a historical character

     Once user responds → triggers the workflow pipeline

     Runs until the workflow is complete

-2. Workflow Agent: film_concept_team (SequentialAgent)
+##2.
+Workflow Agent: film_concept_team (SequentialAgent)

     A pipeline-style agent that forces strict execution order:

     researcher → screenwriter → file_writer

     Unlike conversational agents, a SequentialAgent does not wait for the user.
     It runs each sub-agent automatically, like a backend workflow.

-3. Sub-Agents
+##3.
+Sub-Agents
-🕵️ Researcher (LLM Agent + Tools)
+##🕵️ Researcher (LLM Agent + Tools)

     Calls wiki_lookup to fetch summaries

     Appends results into state["research"]

     May call its tool multiple times if required

-✍️ Screenwriter (LLM Agent)
+##✍️ Screenwriter (LLM Agent)

     Reads accumulated research

     Creates a structured movie plot outline

     Stores drafts in session state

-📁 File Writer (LLM Agent + Tool)
+##📁 File Writer (LLM Agent + Tool)

     Generates a movie title

     Creates a .txt file inside ~/adk_multiagent_systems/movie_pitches

     Confirms file creation

 <img width="1561" height="565" alt="image" src="https://github.com/user-attachments/assets/736fef39-159c-4c79-a241-943739d3ba99" />

+#EVENT

 I recently attended the Google Cloud Technical Series 2025, where I had hands-on exposure to Google’s Agent Development Kit (ADK).
 The sessions were extremely valuable—especially the deep dive into multi-agent architectures, tool integrations, and workflow-driven LLM systems.